fserb/canvas2D/spec/layers.md

 -----------------------

 - Adding the properties of the layer (the effects from the current canvas state) as parameters in `beginLayer()`.
 We opted to not add this as it would create a new semantic for the 2D API.
+- Naming the methods `saveLayer()` and `restoreLayer()`.
+We opted not to do this because we wanted to make more explicit that the user is making a new layer and that it would be used to render.
+- Using `restore()` as an alternative of `endLayer()`.
+We opted not to do this as it could make the code less explicit.

 References